Dave Tait Memorial Endowed Scholarship in Softball

 Dave received his BA from North Texas State University in Denton in 1969 and his MBA from TCU a few years later.
 In 2003 Dave retired after working for Johnson & Johnson for over 28 years.
 This job took Dave and his family to Florida for seven years, then to New Jersey for 13 years, before retirement brought them back to Texas.

 After some thought, Liz and her family agreed that a softball scholarship would be a lasting memorial to Dave’s love of the game, as well as his love for The University of Texas at Austin.

 Dave’s mother was an accounting student, as was his daughter, Morgan.
 When Morgan completed the five-year PPA program and became a CPA, Dave donated to create an endowment in his mother’s name, the Harriet Boyd Tait Memorial Scholarship in Professional Accounting.
-The Dave Tait Memorial Endowed Scholarship in Softball follows his tradition of honoring family through endowed scholarships.
+The Dave Tait Memorial Endowed Scholarship in Softball follows his tradition of honoring family through endowed scholarships at the Forty Acres.